fabiofabrizi/pands-project/README.md

 nothing about flowers.
 You could show anyone the two plots and ask "Which is the smallest?" and "Which is the largest?" and more than likely they would point to 'Iris Setosa' and 'Iris Virginica' respectively.
 I believe that so far, meaning has been extracted from a file, that when opened, just shows numbers and text (iris2.csv)

+<b>Pair Plots</b>
+'pair_plots.png' is a scatter plot of all pairs of attributes.
+If I could only present one plot to my audience, it would be this one, as we can see that petal length and width are highly correlated.